dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0061
 ### Component Structure Examples
 The specs **spec_0061**, **spec_0062** and **spec_0063** provide examples of different conventions for organizing component structure.
-The code in this set of specs use the same set of packages
+The code in this set of specs use the same set of packages:
 - RowanSample9-Core-Loader
 - RowanSample9-Core-Projects
 - RowanSample9-Core-Rowan